 Decisions, decisions!
 Tanzania and Kenya are the "classic" safari destinations, where you can see the big herds.
 You can also do a side trip to Rwanda or Uganda to see mountain gorillas (a trip I'm currently researching).
 Did you know that there are options for people with limited mobility, such as being carried in a sedan chair?
 A friend of mine had to do this, as he sprained his ankle in Germany on his way to his gorilla trek in Africa.
 Once the gorillas were located, he did have to do the last little bit under his own steam (crawling, in his case), as you leave most of your gear in an area away from the gorillas. https://www.silverbackgorillatours.com/gorilla/gorilla-trekking-for-the-elderly-old-and-disabled If being carried is overkill for you, keep in mind that you can request an easier trek, stating your reasons, and the organizers will do their best to accommodate you.
 (Of course, gorillas don't sit in one spot and wait for you, so this isn't absolutely guaranteed.)
 You can (and should) also hire porters who will help carry your gear and give you a hand on any tricky bits.
 I say should, because this helps with employment and supporting the local economy.
 It's not terribly expensive, either (about $20-$30 per porter plus tip).

 On our first (and, so far, only) safari, we ended up choosing Namibia.
-Our reasons included: stable government and relatively decent roads.
+Our reasons included stable government and relatively decent roads.
 Also, my brother had been there, and we were inspired by his accounts and photos.

 Now, Namibia is fairly dry.
-It has a lot of desert (both the Kalahari and the Namib desert).
+It has a lot of desert (both the Kalahari and the Namib deserts).
 So, it doesn't have the big herds, as the landscape doesn't support it.
 But during the dry season (roughly May to October), animals congregate around waterholes, so you can see quite a variety fairly easily.
 There are even places where you can stay that overlook waterholes.
 That said, long drives are common, although we didn't mind that, because the landscape is stunning.

 It is also quite easy to combine a trip to Namibia and Botswana, as they are adjacent to one another.
 (Note that Botswana safaris tend to be more expensive than those in other African countries.)